swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 This proposal has deliberately limited the application of lifetime dependencies to return types that are `~Escapable`.
 This simplifies the model by identifying `~Escapable` types as exactly those types that can carry such dependencies.
 It also helps simplify the enforcement of lifetime constraints by guaranteeing that constrained values cannot escape before being returned.
+Most importantly, this restriction helps ensure that the new semantics (especially lifetime dependency inference) cannot accidentally break existing code.
 We expect that in the future, additional investigation can reveal a way to relax this restriction.

 #### Downgraded Dependencies